samschott/maestral/README.md

 ```

 ## Structure
-`client.MaestralClient` handles all the interaction with the Dropbox API such as
+`maestral.client` handles all the interaction with the Dropbox API such as
 authentication, uploading and downloading files and folders, getting metadata and listing
 folder contents.
-It also includes utilities to convert between local and Dropbox file
-paths, to keep track of local revisions and to check for sync conflicts between local and
-remote files.

-`monitor.MaestralMonitor` handles the actual syncing.
+`maestral.monitor` handles the actual syncing.
 It monitors the local Dropbox
 folders and the remote Dropbox for changes and applies them using the interface provided
-by `MaestralClient`.
+by `maestral.client`.

-`main.Maestral` provides the main programmatic user interface.
+`maestral.main` provides the main programmatic user interface.
 It links your Dropbox
 account and sets up your local, lets you select which folders to sync and can pause and
 resume syncing.

-`gui` contains all user interfaces for `Maestral`.
+`maestral.gui` contains all graphical user interfaces for `Maestral`.

 ## Contribute

 The following tasks could need your help:

-- [ ] Native Cocoa and GTK interfaces.
-Maestral currently uses PyQt.
-- [ ] Better handling of network errors and API errors.
-- [ ] Test robustness if internet connection is slow or lost, maestral process is killed
+- [x] Test robustness if internet connection is slow or lost, maestral process is killed
       during sync, user is logged out during sync, etc.
-- [ ] More efficient and robust tracking of local revisions.
+- [x] More efficient and robust tracking of local revisions.
 Possibly using xattr, even
       though this would limit file system compatibility.
+- [x] Better handling of network errors.
+- [ ] Better handling of certain API errors.
 - [ ] Detect and warn in case of unsupported Dropbox folder locations (network drives,
       external hard drives, etc) and when the Dropbox folder is deleted by the user.
 - [ ] Speed up download of large folders and initial sync: Download zip files if possible.
+- [ ] Native Cocoa and GTK interfaces.
+Maestral currently uses PyQt5.

 ## Warning:

 - Meastral does not have production status yet, so only 500 accounts can use the API keys.
-- Meastral is still in beta status and using it may potentially result in loss of data.
+- Meastral is still in beta status.
+Even through highly unlikely, using it may potentially
-  Only sync folders with non-essential files.
+  result in loss of data.
 - Known issues:
   - File and folder names with two periods are currently not supported.
 This prevents
     syncing of temporary files which are created during the save process on some file
     systems.
-  - Rare falsely detected sync conflicts may occur on startup.
   - Network drives and some external hard drives are not supported as locations for the
     Dropbox folder.